 Felling is the complete dismantling of a tree.
 The stump will be left as close to the ground as possible, but will be above soil level.
 Trees are felled either in sections using a lowering system or handheld sections, or in some cases, felled from ground level in one section, depending on the situation.

 Coppicing is the art of cutting trees and shrubs to ground level or a chosen level, allowing vigorous regrowth for a sustainable supply of timber.
-This was a very common practice in years gone by to create fencing materials such as split chestnut post and rail and woven hurdles made from hazel.

 Without training and pruning, fruit trees will not develop proper shape.
 Properly trained and pruned trees will yield high-quality fruit much earlier in their lives and live significantly longer.

 This is the removal of all branches from the trunk to leave a standing pole or hot stand.
 Re-pollarding is the removal of all new growth in an urban environment such as street trees.

 Whether it is reducing the height, width, planting, or trimming on an annual basis, Treeline Services Ltd are equipped to carry out any hedging operations.

 This procedure involves the removal of deadwood from the canopy of the tree.
 This can either be specified as the removal of major deadwood only or removal of all deadwood.

 Treeline Services Ltd can supply and plant most trees, shrubs, and hedging plants.
 We can also arrange a programme for watering, mulching, and adjusting the stakes as the tree/plant grows.